novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-107.md

 "Indeed."

 (By the way, 【AltaVista】 is quite anxious.
-They are worried we might team up with 【Yahoo】.)
+They are worried we might team up with 【Yaho】.)

 That would never happen.

-Even if 【Jungle】 wanted to, 【Yahoo】 would never accept.
+Even if 【Jungle】 wanted to, 【Yaho】 would never accept.

 ‘In my past life, they were the company that dismissed even Ray and Mikhail’s search engine algorithm.’